Will ‘Sherlock’ Season 4 Episode 3 Be Its Last? Season 5 May Never Happen, Creator Suggests

 — Vox (@voxdotcom) January 16, 2017

 What’s more, the most recent season of Sherlock consisted of just three episodes, thought to be because of scheduling conflicts.
-The show’s most main star Benedict Cumberbatch most recently played the main character in Marvel’s Doctor Strange but is perhaps best known for his role in The Imitation Game.
+The show’s main star Benedict Cumberbatch most recently played the main character in Marvel’s Doctor Strange, but is perhaps best known for his role in The Imitation Game.

 Freeman, on the other hand, is best known for his role as Bilbo Baggins in The Hobbit trilogy, which concluded in 2015.